RogueTensor/bitagent_subnet/README.md

 - Is your axon port open and reachable from a system in the real world (like where the validators are)?
 - Do you have Trace logging on to see the dendrite requests and Debug logging on to see the task results?
 - Make sure your IsAlive() forward is returning True and wait an hour for that to update in the validator's cache.
+- Make sure there isn't a stale process that is preventing your new miner process from starting up on the intended port.

 Q: What about model copying?\
 A: https://discord.com/channels/799672011265015819/1194736998250975332/1302870011362279514